 The associate said, “It’s because of millennials.”

 The recent news about Aldi and Kohl’s pairing up to change the grocery shopping experience had me scratching my head, but now I’m beginning to understand.
-Aldi is trying to reduce their retail footprint because millennials are driving their brick and mortar experience out of business.
+Aldi is trying to reduce its retail footprint because millennials are driving their brick and mortar experience out of business.

 What do you think about how millennials are changing shopping and marketing?